Oscar Wilde (1854-1900)

 Ellmann, Richard and Susan Sontag.
 "Vautrin's Cigar."
 Letter exchange covering Balzac, Wilde, and Proust, in the NY Review of Books, 4 Aug.
 1977.

 Foster, David.
 "Oscar Wilde, De Profundis, and the rhetoric of agency."
 Foster considers Wilde's rhetorical strategies and motives in De Profundis, remarking that "De Profundis reproduces that fundamental conflict between power and victimization underlying the social identity Wilde had come to inhabit as an active homosexual.
 In the text he casts himself alternately as a tragic protagonist undone by hubris and a victim overwhelmed by repressive social forces.
 It is the tension between these roles that destabilizes the tone of De Profundis and creates abrupt shifts of mood.
 Papers on Language and Literature 37, 1 (Winter 2001) [sub ser, questia].

 Marcovitch, Heather.
 "The Princess, Persona, and Subjective Desire: A Reading of Oscar Wilde's Salome."
 Marcovitch contends that Salome extends Wilde's critique of aestheticism begun in The Picture of Dorian Gray.
-Papers on Language and Literature 40, 1 (Winter 2004) [sub ser, questia].
+In Papers on Language and Literature 40, 1 (Winter 2004) [sub ser, questia].

 Quintus, John Allen.
 "The Moral Implications of Oscar Wilde's Aestheticism."
 Texas Studies in Literature and Language 22, 4 (Winter 1980) pp 559-74 [first page only, jstor].